press

 the new york times

 In fact, there are so many new “white funk” bands that even the most devoted rock-club denizen can get confused.
-Is that sound booming out of the public address system at ear-splitting volume Liquid Liquid or Konk or Pigbag?

 -- Robert Palmer, ‘The Pop Life,’ Dec.
 2, 1981